 If you’ve booked your ticket via an agent on 12goasia, this may include a transfer.
 Make sure to check if your ticket includes this.

-Buses arrive in Vientiane from across Laos, including Luang Prabang and Vientiane in the north and Pakse in the south.
-There are even international arrivals, for example from Bangkok.
-There are three bus terminals in Vientiane.
-The one in the centre of town provides mainly local buses.
-The two outside of town, North Terminal and South Terminal, are where long-distance buses are likely to arrive.
-Make sure to check which terminal your bus arrives at before setting off.
+Buses arrive in Vientiane from across Laos, including Luang Prabang and Vientiane in the north and the 4000 Islands and Pakse in the south.
+There are even international arrivals, for example from Bangkok and Siem Reap.
+There are three bus terminals in Vientiane, make sure to check which terminal your bus arrives at before setting off:

 Once you’ve arrived, you can use the Loca taxi app to get to central Vientiane.
 There will also be taxis and tuk-tuks available at the bus station.